Personal Video Recorder

-The mains-plug has a 3 A fuse to account for the higher current on start-up.
+Though the maximum operational power-requirement is only ≈15 W, the mains-plug has a 3 A fuse to account for the higher current on start-up.

 The 230±10 V AC mains is converted to 12 V DC.
 Since the selected PSU is rated at 60 W but never exceeds 15 W, it only reaches 38 C, & since doesn't have any cooling holes beneath, it is mounted directly on the base acrylic sheet with two M3 hex socket bolts.

 This is used to charge a sealed lead-acid battery, which returns the charge should the mains voltage be disconnected for any reason.
 Since the PVR typically takes ≈7.5 W, the 2.1 Ah 12 V battery can last for over 3 h.
 This battery is positioned to ensure that its terminals are in no danger of contact with the bolts for the HDD above.

 This intermediate DC voltage is then stepped-down to supply both the Raspberry Pi & the USB-hub; both of which can tolerate 5±0.25 V. Since the selected buck-converter is rated at 10 A but only ever reaches a quarter of that, its heat-sink doesn't get very hot, but the supplied standoffs were sufficient to separate it from the acrylic base to increase air-flow.
 CAVEAT: I added insulating washers to these standoffs, which were otherwise uncomfortably close to circuit-traces.
 This module's voltage should be calibrated before use (which involves holding down a button before powering-on), after which it can be configured to display both i/o voltage & output current.